Published: Wednesday, 26 April 2017

 To protect the tubing and the pump install a check valve, during the gas intake period, the miniGaLF doesn't take in any water, while the pump keeps running this built up a lot of pressure in the tubing and shortens the lifetime of the pump.
 We recommend installing a Swagelok check valve SS-8CPA2-50 or with weaker pump SS-8CPA2-RT-3, when the pressure is getting too high in the system, the check valve will open and divert the water into the re-circulation tank.

-For the pump it's required to have the following general specifications a minimum head of 30 meters, (300 kPa) but it's recommended to have a 20% extra capacity and a flow of 7.5 Liter / minute.
-Two pumps with the correct specifications are the Ebara PRA 0.50 and Lowara PM21.
-The Ebara PRA 0.50 is suitable for customers who have 115 Volt or 230 Volt power available, the pump.
+For the pump, the following general specifications are required: a minimum head of 30 meters (300 kPa).
+It is recommended to have a 20% extra capacity and a flow rate of 7.5 liters/minute.
+Two pumps with the correct specifications are the Ebara PRA 0.50 and the Lowara PM21.
+The Ebara PRA 0.50 is suitable for customers who have 115V or 230V power available for the pump.
 The Ebara pump must be used in combination with a frequency drive so the pump speed can be set according to your needs.